coreshop/CoreShop/README.md

 ```

 ## CoreShop Controller
-CoreShop Controller can be overwritten using the Template.
+CoreShop Controller can be extended using the Template.

 If the controller class is available in your templates controller directory.
 Your controller will be dispatched